LilVirk/CSCI-115-Final-Project/README.txt

-Read "How To Make A Map Tutorial" to make a map

 Goal: Eliminate all enemy units (colored red) and have at least one of your units sit in a secret passage for one turn (enemies take turn before win condition so you can die before)